What is Vinegar?

 So how does making vinegar work?
 Can anyone ferment vinegar themselves?
 What exactly do you have to do to make vinegar?

-You can either take an alcoholic liquid (must, wine, schnapps) for the vinegar fermentation, or make the alcohol yourself using and mashing fruit from the garden.
+You can either take an alcoholic liquid (must, wine, schnapps) for the vinegar fermentation, or make the alcohol yourself using and mashing fruit from the garden (see Learn making vinegar).
 If you use alcoholic liquids, then you must pay attention to good quality; under no circumstances should “waste material” and the like be used.
-If you ferment fruit from the garden, then follow the guidelines for optimal alcoholic fermentation precisely.
+If you ferment fruit from the garden, then follow the guidelines for optimal alcoholic fermentation precisely and the vinegar making recipes.

 The alcohol that is used must be acidified, even for simple fermentation.
 In this way yeast film and other faulty fermentation can be avoided to a great extent.
 For acidification, you can use either a good (!) vinegar or acetic acid from the drugstore.
 It will be pure and clean, and therefore cannot introduce any foreign substances into the fermentation.
 You can calculate the required amounts of acid and alcohol.